optixx/retrosync/README.md

 ## Features
-- Sync Retroarch playlists from Desktop to Steam Deck
+1. Synchronize RetroArch playlists from Desktop to Steam Deck
-- Sync ROM files and purge unused ROMs on remote
+2. Synchronize ROM files and purge unused ROMs on the remote server
-- Sync BIOS files
+3. Synchronize BIOS files
-- Sync thumbnail images
+4. Synchronize thumbnail images
-- Re-create local playlists by scanning local folders
+5. Recreate local playlists by scanning local folders
+6. Create local m3u files using detection and normalizing regular expressions
-- Support for XML DAT archives
+7. Support for XML DAT archives
-- Configure your cores per system
+8. Configure your cores according to each system
-- Sync ROMs to a locally mounted SD card
+9. Sync ROMs to a locally mounted SD card (or any other external storage)

 ![Demo](https://github.com/optixx/retrosync/raw/main/assets/img/demo.gif)